Overview

 PATH SOURCE

-.helm/Chart.yaml local
+.helm/Chart.yaml https://github.com/werf/werf

-.helm/values.yaml https://github.com/werf/examples
+.helm/values.yaml local

 Retrieving file content

-werf includes get-file .helm/values.yaml
+werf includes get-file .helm/charts/backend/templates/deployment.yaml

 Example output: